anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

   <img src="https://github.com/anqitu/NTUOSS-ImageRecognitionWorkshop/blob/master/screenshots/task_0_3_b.png" width="500">
 </p>

 Now, open the 'NTUOSS-ImageRecognitionWorkshop' folder.
-You will see a 'start' file, which is a Jupyter notebook that contains the incomplete script that you are going to code on for today's workshop.
-Let's open the 'start' file together to officially start the coding part of today's workshop: Right click 'start' file -> Select 'Open with' -> Select 'Colaboratory'.
+You will see a 'start.ipynb' file, which is a Jupyter notebook that contains the incomplete script that you are going to code on for today's workshop.
+Let's open the 'start.ipynb' file together to officially start the coding part of today's workshop: Right click 'start.ipynb' file -> Select 'Open with' -> Select 'Colaboratory'.

 <p align="center">
   <img src="https://github.com/anqitu/NTUOSS-ImageRecognitionWorkshop/blob/master/screenshots/task_0_3_c.png" width="500">